-Regulation 37(3)(a) 5.3.133 In determining whether a business relationship presents a low degree of risk of ML/TF, and therefore the extent to which it is appropriate to apply SDD measures, a firm must take into account, inter alia, whether the customer is a credit institution or a financial institution which is subject to the requirements in the fourth money laundering directive.
-Regulation 37(3) 5.3.134 In their determination of the degree of low risk, firms must also take into account whether the country where the customer is resident, established or registered, or in which it operates, is an EEA state or an assessed low risk jurisdiction.
+Regulation 37(3)(a) 5.3.133 In determining whether a business relationship presents a low degree of risk of ML/TF, and therefore the extent to which it is appropriate to apply SDD measures, a firm must take into account, inter alia, whether the customer is a credit institution or a financial institution which is subject to the requirements in the ML Regulations.
+Regulation 37(3) 5.3.134 In their determination of the low degree of risk, firms must also take into account whether the country where the customer is resident, established or registered, or in which it operates, is the UK or an assessed low risk jurisdiction.
 Regulation 37(1) 5.3.135 If the firm determines that the situation in relation to another regulated financial services firm presents a low degree of ML/TF risk, simplified due diligence may be applied (see section 5.4).

-- 5.3.136 Applying simplified due diligence might involve: - checking with the home country central bank or relevant supervisory body; or - checking with another office, subsidiary, branch or correspondent bank in the same country; or - checking with a regulated correspondent bank of the overseas institution; or - obtaining from the relevant institution evidence of its licence or authorisation to conduct financial and/or banking business. - 5.3.137 Firms should record the steps they have taken to check the status of the other regulated firm. - 5.3.138 Firms should take appropriate steps to be reasonably satisfied that the person they are dealing with is properly authorised by the customer.
+5.3.136 When applying SDD measures firms must continue to comply with the requirements of Regulation 28 of the ML Regulations although the extent, timing or type of measures undertaken may be adjusted to reflect its determination per 5.3.135.
+5.3.137 Firms should: record the steps they have taken to check the status of the other regulated firm. take appropriate steps to be reasonably satisfied that the person they are dealing with is properly authorised by the customer. document the rationale for the decision to apply SDD.
+5.3.138 Firms must continue to monitor business relationships and transactions to detect unusual or suspicious transactions.